Skip to main content

 If it's a situation related to Canvas, call 314-977-4000, and press 3 to speak directly with Canvas support.

-What happens if I want to drop the course?
+What happens if I want to drop?

 Can I retake the math placement test if I do not take one of these courses?